NavodPeiris/DoClasiq/README.md

 ## DoClasiq

-A document classifier with ability to both classify and extract structured information from company documents.
+A document classification and data extraction Web App for company documents.
 Classification is done using a fine-tuned version of LayoutLMv2ForSequenceClassification from HuggingFace Transformers library.
+Rule-based structured data extraction is done using predefined configuration for each class of documents.

 **Fine-tuned model is available on Hugging Face. no need to run training. just follow section 2 to run the app.**